wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 16. Click **Deploy**.
 If you selected **Save passwords**, the password will be saved in the parameter file **in plain text**.
 Otherwise, you'll be asked to input the database password during the deployment process.

 That's it!
-Now you just need to go to the [Azure Management Portal](https://manage.windowsazure.cn/) and the [Azure Resource Explorer](https://resources.azure.com) tool to see the new alerts and autoscale settings added to your JSON deployed application.
+Now you just need to go to the [Azure Portal](https://portal.azure.cn/) and the [Azure Resource Explorer](https://resources.azure.com) tool to see the new alerts and autoscale settings added to your JSON deployed application.

 Your steps in this section mainly accomplished the following: